Andrewjeska/personalblog/src/data/blog-posts/vietnam.md

 The next day, taking my time, I head down the mountains to Hoi An.
 Hoi An is on every travel blog about Vietnam you have ever read.
 It’s touristy, but it is simply the most charming city in Vietnam.
 It is known for its excellent tailors.
 I have 5 shirts made from quality fabrics, which I had to negotiate down from $170 to $130.
 While it’s not cheap, and very touristy, you cannot go to Hoi An without getting something tailored.
 I can attest that people notice when you wear clothes that are fitted just for you.

 After Hoi An, it was the famous Hai Van Pass, made popular by Top Gear, and then onto Hue.
-Hue is the ancient capital city of Vietnam, and it is known for the spicy noodle soup Bun Bo Hue.
+Hue is the ancient capital city of Vietnam, and it is known for the spicy noodle soup known as Bun Bo Hue.
 From Hue, I made an early start for Khe Sanh, the beginning one of the most breathtaking drives of this excursion.

 <figure>
   <img src="/assets/blog/shirts.webp" alt="Tailored Shirts">